frasermarlow/singer-getting-started/README.md

 Most computers will come with Python pre-installed.
 It is a very popular programming language.
 The Ubuntu instance we set up above for example comes preinstalled with version 3.8.2.
 We know this because running the command

-$ python3 --version
+`$ python3 --version`

 Returns the following:

-- Python 3.8.2
+> - Python 3.8.2

 Singer runs on Python 3.5.2, but I have found that installing that specific version returns OpenSSL issues.
 The issue was fixed in the 3.5.3 release, so it&#39;s a low risk approach to go with that incremental version.

 But in addition to Python we are going to need the development libraries, so let us install those first:

-$ sudo apt-get install -y make build-essential libssl-dev zlib1g-dev libbz2-dev libreadline-dev libsqlite3-dev wget curl llvm libncurses5-dev libncursesw5-dev xz-utils tk-dev libffi-dev liblzma-dev python-openssl
+`$ sudo apt-get install -y make build-essential libssl-dev zlib1g-dev libbz2-dev libreadline-dev libsqlite3-dev wget curl llvm libncurses5-dev libncursesw5-dev xz-utils tk-dev libffi-dev liblzma-dev python-openssl`

-$ sudo apt-get install -y python3-dev libssl-dev
+` $ sudo apt-get install -y python3-dev libssl-dev`

 ### OK, NOW can we install python?